grace-notes/website/contents/topics/life-of-christ.md

 the right with regard to this matter; they believe they have the freedom to do what they are doing with this man.

-· The verb HORKIZO has a legal connotation; it means to adjure or implore someone by invoking a legal precedent or a legal authority.
+&bull; The verb HORKIZO has a legal connotation; it means to adjure or implore someone by invoking a legal precedent or a legal authority.

-· They have a long history of interaction with Christ, probably billions of years.
+&bull; They have a long history of interaction with Christ, probably billions of years.
 And here they are arguing again.
 They think they are right, and they are seeking justice from a man who has the power to ruin their lives.

 (f) They ask Christ not to torment them.

-· The verb for torment is BASANIZO, and it also has a legal connotation;
+&bull; The verb for torment is BASANIZO, and it also has a legal connotation;
 it is the torture that one endures while being cross-examined.

-· There is also a physical torture associated with this word, rather like the inquisition, where physical pain was associated with a confession of Christ.
+&bull; There is also a physical torture associated with this word, rather like the inquisition, where physical pain was associated with a confession of Christ.

-· But what kind of torture would Christ bring down on these fallen angels?
+&bull; But what kind of torture would Christ bring down on these fallen angels?
 Aren’t they already condemned to an eternity in the lake of fire?

-· Part of the answer lies in the next statement, which explains that Jesus was casting them out as the man approached.
+&bull; Part of the answer lies in the next statement, which explains that Jesus was casting them out as the man approached.

-· Later in the narrative we will discover that there is a ‘legion’ of demons in this man, maybe up to two thousand in all.
+&bull; Later in the narrative we will discover that there is a ‘legion’ of demons in this man, maybe up to two thousand in all.

-· Picture in your mind’s eye that as the man approaches, Christ is casting out the demons, one by one.
+&bull; Picture in your mind’s eye that as the man approaches, Christ is casting out the demons, one by one.
 Where these are to go after being cast out is the abyss, as we will discover.

-· But as some of the demons are cast out, the remaining ones are getting nervous; they do not want to be cast out so that they will enter into torment.
+&bull; But as some of the demons are cast out, the remaining ones are getting nervous; they do not want to be cast out so that they will enter into torment.

-· The casting out causes torment in one of two ways.
+&bull; The casting out causes torment in one of two ways.

-- It simply causes the spirit to become disembodied, and so it is complete without sensual perception.
+-- It simply causes the spirit to become disembodied, and so it is complete without sensual perception.
 The emptiness of a soul without a body is a terrible emptiness indeed.

-- There is also the more tangible torment of residence in the abyss.
+-- There is also the more tangible torment of residence in the abyss.